gresci/ActionableList/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is a package for **Laravel 5.5** that lets you easily create tables of items, especially for administration panels.
+It requires **PHP 7.1**.

 **Please bear in mind that this package is under development**, it is not stable for production yet.
 For example, new releases could introduce breaking changes.
 Thank you.